Rotbav Bronze Age site: Natural environment

 Natural conditions and resources such as salt and metals characterize southeastern Transylvania as one of the most favourable Bronze Age settlement areas in Europe.
 Easily accessible passes through the Carpathian Mountains make it an important communication area between the eastern Eurasian steppes, the Eastern Mediterranean region and Central Europe.
 Comparatively few Bronze Age sites were excavated in this region so far, Rotbav is the only multi-stratified site in which the whole development from the Early until the Late Bronze Age (a period of about 800 years) could be observed.

-Archaeological Site
+La Pârâuț site

 According to radiocarbon data, the Bronze Age settlement of Rotbav was inhabited between 1900/1800 and 1200/1100 BC (calibrated data).
 The site was then abandoned-possibly due to climatic deterioration and erosion processes-and never settled again.
-Agricultural use of the area started at the latest with the establishment of the medieval settlement of Rotbav around 1250 AD.
+Agricultural use of the area started at the latest with the establishment of the medieval settlement of Rotbav around AD 1250.

 Stratigraphy

 The stratigraphic sequence covers six distinct building phases.
-The first three belong to the early Middle Bronze Age Wietenberg Culture, followed by two of the Late Bronze Age Noua Culture.
-The latest building phase belongs to the Gáva Culture, which marks the Bronze Age-Iron Age transition.
-Additionally, in a small part of the site, traces of the Late Copper Age Baden - Coṭofeni culture were discovered.
+The first three belong to the early Middle Bronze Age Wietenberg culture, followed by two of the Late Bronze Age Noua culture.
+The latest building phase belongs to the Gáva culture, which marks the Bronze Age-Iron Age transition.
+Additionally, in a small part of the site, traces of the Late Copper Age Baden-Coțofeni culture were discovered.